sp-hash/TeamBlackMiner/OPTIONS.md

 			    TBMiner --cuda-devices [0,1,2] --templimit [95,95,95] --templimit-sleep 6

-			    Will put any of devices 0, 1 or 2 to 6 seconds sleep i the core temperature of the GPU exceeds 95 degrees celcius.
+			    Will put any of devices 0, 1 or 2 to 6 seconds sleep if the core temperature of the GPU exceeds 95 degrees celcius.

 -f --fan-speed-min          Set minimum fan speed in RPM to warn if fan is not working properly.
                             It may be useful for old and dusty GPUs.